simulogics/airlinesim-docs/content/docs/user-interface/commercial.md

 The Interlining menu lets you set up interlining agreements with other enterprises.
 In order to do so, enter your partner company's name in the field on the right and click the button to send an offer.

 The administrative effort to maintain a network comes with a price, though.
-In the *Internal network* section, you can choose to either maintain a network and its associated cost, or to run your enterprise without any networking administration.
+In the Internal Network section, you can choose to either maintain a network and its associated cost, or to run your enterprise without any networking administration.
 Keep in mind that the latter may result in a demand and usage drop for some unpopular routes.

 ### New Alliance

 ![Founding Alliances](alliance_01.png "Founding Alliances")

 In order to create a new alliance, three founding members are needed - yourself and two other players.
-In the *New Alliance* tab, enter the name of the alliance, its headquarters and the names of your partners.
+In the New Alliance tab, enter the name of the alliance, its headquarters and the names of your partners.
 An alliance is formed once all the founding members have agreed.